 Limited financial resources, weak infrastructure, and poor policies have not provided incentives to develop the agricultural sector.
 Only 9 percent of the Tanzania population has access to formal financial services, and only 4 percent has received a personal loan from a bank.
 Further, the credit squeeze resulting from the global financial crisis was acute in Tanzania’s agriculture sector.

 USAID enhances agricultural productivity through the expansion of irrigation and market access by reducing transport costs for farm inputs and products, thereby increasing Tanzania’s competitiveness in domestic and regional markets.
 Through Feed the Future, USAID promotes policies that provide an enabling environment for private sector investment in agriculture, create more consistent trade policies, assist in the implementation of more gender equitable policies, and enable the implementation of key nutritional interventions.

 Through the Partnership for Growth, the United States is working to accelerate and sustain broad-based economic growth in a select group of four nations, including Tanzania.
-A joint U.S.-Tanzanian team has determined inadequate power supply and rural roads as the most binding constraints to growth and are plotting a framework and implementation plan spanning 2012-2016 that will address these constraints by coordinating development partners and leveraging private investment.
+A joint U.S.-Tanzanian team has determined inadequate power supply and rural roads as the most binding constraints to growth and have created a joint country action plan spanning 2012-16 that will address these constraints by coordinating development partners and leveraging private investment.